-The Audit Settings window allows you to enable or disable auditing but in addition there are a number of options that you can use to manage what is recorded by the Auditing facility.
-These can be altered during different sessions of auditing, for example you may only want to record limited information about requirements during a phase of the project.
-Subsequently you may required detailed information about all element types and you could make adjustment to the settings to specify this.
-The important options are summarized below:
+The Audit Settings window allows you to enable or disable auditing, but in addition there are a number of options that you can use to manage what is recorded by the Auditing facility.
+These can be altered during different sessions of auditing; for example, you might only want to record limited information about requirements during a phase of the project.
+Subsequently you might required detailed information about all element types, and you could adjust the settings to specify this.
+The important options are summarized here:

-- Define whether bulk operations should be included in the audit - Administer your audit records such as saving and clearing logs - Specify the detail of the recorded audit by specifying the audit level - Specify the type of objects you wish to be included in the audit
+- Define whether bulk operations should be included in the audit - Administer your audit records such as saving and clearing logs - Specify the detail of the recorded audit by specifying the audit level - Specify the types of object to be included in the audit